 Not only will that slip of plastic result in bad cooling, but in the worst case scenario it could melt and damage your motherboard – not ideal!
 Even aftermarket CPU coolers will have a little slip of plastic that you have to be aware of, it’ll usually say “remove before use” in big red letters.
 Thankfully, some coolers come with such large covers that it would be impossible to miss.

 If you bought an aftermarket cooler, did you remember to add a small dab of thermal paste (aka TIM) to your CPU before locking your cooler down?
-If you didn’t, you have to ASAP.
+If you didn’t do that and it didn’t have any TIM on it, you have to do that ASAP.
 Chances are your CPU cooler came with some thermal paste, maybe in a small tube or maybe in a small bag, either way you likely have some kicking around if you bought an aftermarket CPU cooler.
+If not, you can pick some Thermal Grizzly Kryonaut up for less than $10.

 6. Trying to slot RAM wrong / not seating it fully

 Similar to a CPU, RAM also has a certain way it has to be installed in the DIMM slots.
 If you look closely at the pins on your stick of RAM, you’ll notice that it’s not split 50/50.
 It’s more of a 60/40 split, right?
 Well, if you check out your motherboard RAM slot now, you’ll notice that it’s also split 60/40.
-I think you get the idea now.
+If your RAM isn’t lined up correctly you can easily cause damage to the stick itself and/or the DIMM slot.

 Beyond that, if you’re running dual channel RAM, your motherboard will have a set position for your sticks – this is important if you’re running a dual channel pair.
 Often times, your sticks of RAM will alternate slots, but some motherboards will have them right beside each other – this changes based on the board so make sure you’re double-checking the manual!